utwyko/utwyko.github.io/_posts/2017-02-14-rate-limiting-using-reactor.md

 I've been working with [Reactor 3][reactor] recently.
 Reactor is a Reactive library similar to RxJava, but developed for Java 8 by the guys at Spring.

-I ran into a situation where I had to call an external API for all items in a steram.
+I ran into a situation where I had to call an external API for all items in a stream.
 That external API only allowed four requests a second, so I had to rate-limit the outgoing calls.
 Luckily, using Reactor, this is easily implemented.

 We can use the [delayMillis][delay-millis-ref] method on the stream to limit the amount of emitted items per second.